Horse Camp

 Attractions and Activities

 Little Grass Valley Reservoir is a 1,600-acre lake set at 5,000 feet in the Plumas National Forest east of Oroville.
-Visitors to Horse Campground and the surrounding area have many opportunities for recreation.
+Visitors to Horse Camp and the surrounding area have many opportunities for recreation.

 • Enjoy boating, water skiing, and fishing on Little Grass Valley Reservoir.